hyperledger/caliper/docs/vNext/Fabric_Configuration_New.md

 <details><summary markdown="span">__channels__
 </summary>
 _Required.
 A list of objects._ <br>
-Contains one or more unique channels with associated information about the contracts (chaincode) that will be available on the channel
+Contains one or more unique channels with associated information about the chaincode (contracts section) that will be available on the channel

 ```yaml
 channels: